Julian Jeanvier: Auxerre

+Kayserispor

+On 16 September 2023, Jeanvier returned to Turkey to sign a two-year contract with Süper Lig club Kayserispor on a free transfer.
+He made 14 appearances and scored one goal during a 2023–24 season in which the club narrowly avoided relegation.
+Either side of three months out with a medial collateral ligament problem in his left knee, Jeanvier made 14 appearances during the 2024–25 season and was released when his contract expired.

+Gulf United

+In late September 2025, Jeanvier signed a contract with UAE First Division League club Gulf United on a free transfer.

 International career

-Jeanvier was a member of the France U18 team which finished runners-up at the 2010 Copa del Atlántico, but he failed to win a cap.
+Jeanvier was a member of the France U18 squad which finished runners-up at the 2010 Copa del Atlántico, but he failed to win a cap.
 He made his debut for Guinea in a 1–0 friendly defeat to Gambia on 7 June 2019 and made one appearance at the 2019 Africa Cup of Nations.
 Following 2 1/2 years out of international contention, Jeanvier was recalled to the squad for two 2023 Africa Cup of Nations qualifiers in June 2022.
-He remained an unused substitute during the first match, before departing the squad due to personal reasons.
+He remained an unused substitute during the first match, before departing the squad for personal reasons.
+Four years after his previous cap, Jeanvier was recalled to the Guinea squad for two 2026 World Cup qualifiers in November 2023, both of which he started in.
+Jeanvier was named in Guinea's 2023 Africa Cup of Nations squad and made four appearances during the team's run to the quarter-finals.

 Personal life

-Jeanvier was born in France and is of Guinean and Guadeloupean descent.
+Jeanvier was born in metropolitan France and is of Guinean and Guadeloupean descent.
 His father was also a footballer and played for Red Star.
 He is married to a Guinean woman and has a Guinean passport.